Diamond Certification: Best Grading Labs in 2024

 Poor Grade: Diamonds in this classification exhibit notable deficiencies.
 They generally possess subpar proportions and symmetry due to flawed cutting, resulting in limited brilliance and scintillation.
 This grade might encompass diamonds with "nail heads," characterized by a central black patch, or "fish eyes," where the center lacks brilliance.
 Once again, the diamond's weight ratio is a pivotal consideration.

-Beyond factors such as brilliance, scintillation, symmetry, and weight ratio, GIA's diamond cut grading process also takes into account durability aspects, including thin girdles and inclusions.
+Beyond brilliance, scintillation, symmetry, and weight ratio, GIA's diamond cut grading process also considers durability aspects, including thin girdles and inclusions.
 Furthermore, polish quality, encompassing nicks, scratches, chips, and other surface imperfections, plays a role in the assessment.

 GIA Grading Report